petebachant/petebachant.github.io/_posts/2024-11-11-office-repro.markdown

 Now let's open up the Word document and insert our PNG image exported from the pipeline.
-Be sure to use the "link to file" or "insert and link" option, so Word doesn't create an additional copy of the image data inside the document.
+Be sure to use the "link to file" or "insert and link" option, so Word doesn't duplicate the image data inside the document.
-This will allow us to update the figure and not need to reimport into Word.
+This will allow us to update the image externally and not need to reimport into Word.

 ![Insert link to file.](/images/repro-office/insert-link-to-file.png)